 6. Ben Kline – OLB (Dallastown, PA)

-Linebacker U saw a slight dip in 2010, and rightfully so, what with some great talents departing the year before, as well as injuries occurring, most notably to star Michael Mauti.
-Penn State has a lot of linebacker talent in house, but the school could use more – and as many are aware – a number of local PA kids have flourished in the PSU system.
-Scout has Pennsylvania native Ben Kline listed as 6’3” and 225 lb., with 4.5 speed, which if accurate, is very solid.
-Former PSU linebacker Sean Lee is listed as 6’2” and 240 lb.
+Linebacker U saw a slight dip in 2010, and rightfully so, what with some great talents departing the year before.
+There were also injuries, most notably to star Michael Mauti.
+Penn State has a lot of linebacker talent in house, but the school could use more.
+As many are aware, a number of local PA kids have flourished in the PSU system.
+Scout has Pennsylvania native Ben Kline listed as 6’3” and 225 lb., with 4.5 speed.
+If accurate, that’s very solid.
+Former PSU linebacker Sean Lee is listed at 6’2” and 240 lb.

 5. Donovan Smith – OT (Owings Mills, MD)

-Penn State’s biggest need heading into 2011 is adding offensive line depth, as the Nittany Lions had three seniors from that group in 2010 – specifically Stefen Wisniewski, Doug Klapacz and Lou Eliades.
+Penn State’s biggest need heading into 2011 is adding offensive line depth.
+The Nittany Lions had three seniors from that group in 2010 – specifically Stefen Wisniewski, Doug Klapacz and Lou Eliades.
 Donovan Smith is a talented kid, and one that’s listed as a four-star recruit by Scout, Rivals and ESPN.

 4. Shawn Oakman – DE (Lansdowne, PA)

 Over recent years, the Penn State defensive line has been loaded with talent, often falling near the top of the national list in total sacks.
 Last year’s group tallied just 17 sacks on the year, which was good for 96th in the nation.
 New additions and depth are welcome, especially with senior Ollie Ogbu moving on.
 Oakman is listed a local PA kid that is listed as 6’8” on Scout.
-Along with his great size, Scout also lists his pass rushing skills as a strength, which is just what the Nittany Lions need after a down year in that department.
+Along with his great size, Scout also lists his pass rushing skills as a strength.
+This is a huge need for the Nittany Lions after a down year in that department.